Last-Mile-Health/LastMileData/src/fragments_portal/md_konobo2012.md

 ### Family Planning

 Overall, just `38.4%` of reproductively-active women in Konobo said that they want more children now (regardless of age), which suggests that there is a strong demand for family planning methods.
-Basic knowledge (i.e. “has heard of it”) of the three most commonly used birth control methods in Liberia – the “pill”, the “injection”, and the “male condom” – was nearly universal among respondents.
+Basic knowledge (i.e. "has heard of it") of the three most commonly used birth control methods in Liberia - the "pill", the "injection", and the "male condom" - was nearly universal among respondents.

 Out of all respondents, `55.6%` reported that they had tried at least one method before.
-Specifically, `27.4%` have tried the “male condom”, `26.0%` have tried the injection, `23.4%` have tried the “pill”, `1.4%` have tried the “female condom”, and `1.1%` have tried the IUD.
+Specifically, `27.4%` have tried the "male condom", `26.0%` have tried the injection, `23.4%` have tried the "pill", `1.4%` have tried the "female condom", and `1.1%` have tried the IUD.
 Experience with family planning methods was particularly low along the Druwar (`17.4%`) and Flah (`20.4%`) axes.
 This information will hopefully allow Tiyatien to target family planning outreach activities to these two axes.

-The three most common reasons for not trying any family planning method before were “fear of side effects” (`35.8%`), “wants more children now” (`32.4%`), and “knows no method” (`25.9%`).
+The three most common reasons for not trying any family planning method before were "fear of side effects" (`35.8%`), "wants more children now" (`32.4%`), and "knows no method" (`25.9%`).

 ### ANC Visitation

 `76.3%` of women reported visiting the ANC at least once during their last pregnancy, and `43.7%` reported visiting at least four times.
 Respondents along the Banglor, Druwar, and Flah axes went mainly to KHC, while respondents along other axes often went to other clinics.
-The most common reasons for not visiting the ANC were “clinic is too far” (`56.8%`), “no transportation” (`48.7%`), “costs too much money” (`28.6%`).
+The most common reasons for not visiting the ANC were "clinic is too far" (`56.8%`), "no transportation" (`48.7%`), "costs too much money" (`28.6%`).
 Full ANC visitation (i.e. 4 visits or more) was particularly low along the Tempo (`18.5%`) and Billibo (`28.8%`) axes.

 In terms of components of antenatal care, `80.6%` reported taking an iron supplement during their last pregnancy,